Subshifts with sparse traces: Introduction

 \subsection{Constructions}

-In Section~\ref{sec:Examples}, we give some constructions of subshifts with sparse projective subdynamics and path spaces.
+In Section~\ref{sec:Examples}, we give some constructions of subshifts with sparse traces and path spaces.

-To prove the theorems listed in the previous section, we only use the first two cases of the classification result Theorem~\ref{thm:Main}, as in all those cases blob fractals turn out to be impossible.
-However, in general blob fractals do exist, and in some sense they are the more common case, as the other two cases are in some sense degenerate blob fractals (finite points are blob fractals where the separation between blobs is infinite, and infinite paths are blobs of infinite size).
-We show in particular that subshifts with sparse subdynamics generated by blob fractals need not contain any nonzero configurations where every row has bounded width.
+To prove the theorems listed in the previous section, we only use the first two cases of the classification result Theorem~\ref{thm:Main}, as in all those cases \froctals{} turn out to be impossible.
+However, in general \froctals{} do exist, and in some sense they are the more common case, as the other two cases are in some sense degenerate \froctals{} (finite points are \froctals{} where the separation between \blabs{} is infinite, and infinite paths are \blabs{} of infinite size).
+We show in particular that subshifts with sparse traces generated by \froctals{} need not contain any nonzero configurations where the diameter of the support of every row is bounded.
+In fact, this fails as badly as possible, see Example~\ref{ex:UnboundedRows}.

-We also discuss the computational side of subshifts with sparse projective subdynamics.
-We show that a subshift where the support of every point is an ascending path is $\Pi^0_1$ if and only if it is sofic when the movement speed of the path is bounded, but construct a $\Pi^0_1$ non-sofic subshift with sparse projective subdynamics.
+We also discuss the computational side of subshifts with sparse traces.
+We show that a subshift where the support of every point is an ascending path is $\Pi^0_1$ if and only if it is sofic when the movement speed of the path is bounded, but construct a $\Pi^0_1$ non-sofic subshift with sparse traces.
+(See Section~\ref{sec:Definitions} or \cite{CeRe98} for definitions.)

 Our main technical tool besides almost minimality are uniformly recurrent paths.
-Paths are a standard object in the dynamical systems literature, and usually go by the name \emph{cocycle} \cite[Definitions~2.1]{Fo00}.
-We prove a classification of minimal path spaces, and show that there are four types of such spaces: every path is ascending, every path is descending, every path is bounded, or some path enters the origin infinitely many times.
+Paths are (up to a small change in viewpoint) a standard object in the dynamical systems literature, and usually go by the name \emph{cocycle} \cite[Definitions~2.1]{Fo00}.
+We prove a classification of minimal path spaces, and show that there are four types of such spaces: every path is ascending, every path is descending, every path is bounded, or no path is bounded but some path enters the origin infinitely many times.
 In Section~\ref{sec:Examples}, we show how to build representative examples of paths in each of these classes, and show that the last class splits further into subclasses.